-- to maintain an optimal capital structure resulting in a combination of the lowest possible cost of capital and maximum flexibility to support the Company's strategic objectives as set by the Board, whilst assuring that the financial independence of the Company is at no point put into jeopardy; - to review and recommend the Board to approve the Company's annual pay-out (e.g. payment of dividends, share buy backs); - to review the Company's borrowing policies and monitor their implementation; - to review and monitor the Company's treasury management system and policies with a particular emphasis on working capital management;

-- to review and monitor the Company's mergers and acquisitions process (e.g. internal organisation, hiring of external advisors) and to undertake the appropriate financial impact analyses of transactions which are to be brought to the attention of the Board; - to periodically review the Company's policies, systems and procedures in relation to currencies, interest rates, derivatives, hedging, commodities, credit limits, bank guarantees; - to periodically review and improve the Company's tax structure; - to assist the Board in ensuring that the Company communicates effectively with the financial community; - to approve unplanned capital expenditures to the extent delegated by the Board; and - to approve financial transactions and financial commitments to the extent delegated by the Board.
+- to maintain an optimal capital structure resulting in a combination of the lowest possible cost of capital and maximum flexibility to support the Company's strategic objectives as set by the Board, while assuring that the financial independence of the Company is at no point put into jeopardy; - to review and recommend the Board to approve the Company's annual pay-out (e.g. payment of dividends, share buy backs); - to review the Company's borrowing policies and monitor their implementation; - to review and monitor the Company's cash and liquidity; - to review and monitor the Company's mergers and acquisitions process, to review the capacity for potential transactions and to undertake the appropriate financial impact analyses of transactions which are to be brought to the attention of the Board; - to periodically review the Company's policies, systems and procedures in relation to currencies, interest rates, derivatives, hedging, commodities and sourcing, supply security, credit limits, and bank guarantees; - to periodically review and improve the Company's tax structure; - to assist the Board in ensuring that the Company communicates effectively with the financial community; - to approve unplanned capital expenditures to the extent delegated by the Board; and - to approve financial transactions and financial commitments to the extent delegated by the Board.